MattRix/Futile/README.md

 - Make sure you have Unity installed
 - Go into FutileProject/Assets and open FutileScene.unity

-#### How to make sure you're running it at the right resolution
-- Go to File -> Build Settings -> Click "PC and Mac Standalone" -> Click "Switch Platform" (if it's already greyed out, you're good)
-- On the Build Settings page, choose Player Settings
-- Under Resolution and Presentation, set the size to 960x640 (or 480x320, or 1024x768)
-- Go to the "Game" tab
-- In the top left dropdown, choose your resolution (instead of "Free aspect")
-- In the top right, make sure "Maximize on Play" is enabled.

-Notes:
-- If you choose a specific resolution, but the game window isn't large enough to contain that resolution, Unity will open in some random scaled resolution, and everything will be wonky, which is annoying.
-- If you're on OSX and you own iOS Basic or Pro, you can choose iOS instead of standalone

 ## Third Party add-ons for Futile